How to Spend 3 Days in Florence, Italy: A Complete Guide

 With three days, we also think you should take advantage of Florence’s amazing location in the heart of Tuscany to get out of the city and explore other parts of this glorious region on your third day.

 The easiest way to do that is to take a guided tour, but you could also do it yourself via train or renting a car.
-We’ve got plenty more on where to go on a day trip and what to do and see below.
+We’ve got plenty more on where to go on a day trip from Florence and what to do and see below.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.